creativenucleus/tic-80-demo-workshop/workshop/exercises/drawing.md

 - Modulo (`%`)
 - Sine and Cosine functions.

-It may be helpful to first read about the capabilities of TIC-80 (link to come) and how to install and customise (link to come).
+It may be helpful to first read about [the capabilities of TIC-80](../about-tic-80.md) and how to [install and customise it](../setup-tic-80.md)

 ## Comments